tshepang/blog/content/let-me-in-2010.md

 While watching this, I kept wondering if would I give it more praise had I not seen (or known) about the original movie.
-I'm not sure, because it comes across as yet-another-horror movie, even though there's a gal vampire.
+I'm not sure, because it comes across as yet-another-horror movie, even though there's a woman vampire.
 But that's not exactly a new concept (remember *Interview With A Vampire*).
 It's not even remotely interesting.
 What's most puzzling, beyond that the shit (it's not that smelly, I just hate it) got made is